-AEMO values submissions from DNSPs and other stakeholders to inform AEMO's top-down forecasts with their insights of emerging issues and local knowledge.
-Such engagement is particularly valuable during new technologies experiencing rapid growth.
+- Analyses the root cause and guards against error.
+To the extent the root cause of differences is unclear, it is appropriate to question whether an error has occurred in the methodology formulation or execution. - Includes additional stakeholder engagement to ensure the reasons for differences between forecasts are clear.
+AEMO benefits from DNSPs and other stakeholders providing their insights of emerging issues and local knowledge.
 Through Energy Networks Australia, AEMO is exploring ways to better incorporate DNSPs' local knowledge of current and future technology trends in its forecasts.